 Funding opportunity: a unique chance to shape data science at the heart of UK government

 The Economic and Social Research Council (ESRC) and ADR UK are now accepting applications for up to four new data science fellows to spend a year collaborating with 10 Downing Street’s data science team (10DS) and the Office for National Statistics (ONS).
-This is a unique opportunity for impact-driven economic and social scientists to co-design and deliver research to inform decision-making, and help embed the use of linked administrative data to inform policy at the top level of UK government.
+This is a unique opportunity for impact-driven economists and social scientists to co-design and deliver research to inform decision-making, and help embed the use of linked administrative data to inform policy at the top level of UK government.

 Co-designing their projects with 10DS and ONS, the ESRC-ADR UK No.10 Data Science Fellows will use new and existing linked administrative and survey datasets, including those created or made available as a result of the ADR UK programme, to produce analysis to inform policy in priority areas.
 These may include COVID-19 recovery, the ‘net zero’ climate target, or ‘levelling up’ UK regions.